NG-ZORRO/ng-zorro-antd/docs/faq.en-US.md

 `ng-zorro-antd` keeps the same major version with `@angular/core`, for example `ng-zorro-antd@8` supports `@angular/core@8`.
 In order to get the best performance, we recommend to use the latest version of angular, ref [update docs]( https://update.angular.io).

+### Can I use only some of the components of ng-zorro-antd?

+Yes, all components of `ng-zorro-antd` can be imported separately.

 ### Why ng-zorro-antd use less？ Can I use sass instead？

 ng-zorro-antd follow the design spec of Ant Design, which could customize theme by less. `@angular/cli` support using both `less` and `sass` in the same project, they could work together.